kushyzee/100-days-of-code/r1-log.md

 ### R1D5
 - I didn't have access to my laptop for most part of today, so I used my phone to work on a little project using the knowledge of a video tutorial I watched on YouTube a few days ago.
 It's a simple full page nav menu using just HTML and CSS

+###R1D5
+- I completed the CSS grid exercise on freeCodeCamp's New responsive web design curriculum.
+Up next is the certification project where I am required to build a landing page while sticking to the laid down guidelines